Trump tells Dems he'll "get killed" in GOP tax bill

 WASHINGTON — President Donald Trump called 12 Senate Democrats Tuesday, hoping to sway them in favor of the Republican tax cut bill, and told them he would personally "get killed" financially by the GOP bill.
-He said he would only benefit if it repealed the estate tax, according to multiple people who were present.
+He said the wealthy need a repeal of the estate tax, according to multiple people who were present.

 "My accountant called me and said 'you're going to get killed in this bill,'" the president said during a phone call from his trip in South Korea.
 He was apparently trying to increase Democratic support by claiming the bill would hurt wealthy taxpayers like himself, making the point that only the repeal of the estate tax would provide him any benefit.